cebartling/rust-web-programming-examples/chapter_08/README.md

 curl --location --request POST 'localhost:3030/questions' \
       --header 'Content-Type: application/json' \
       --data-raw '{
-      "title": "The second question ever asked for this service", "content": "This is the second question content ever asked for this service" }'
+      "title": "The second question ever asked for this service was bullshit!", "content": "This is the second question content ever asked for this service was bullshit!"
+}'
 ```